Save the Bay

 Vision: A viable community that works toward clean water and sustains a healthy Lake Michigan.

-In 2015, then Congressman Reid Ribble (WI-08) hosted a summit on phosphorus and its impact on hypoxic pools – often referred to as dead zones – in the waters of Green Bay.
+How it began: In 2015, then Congressman Reid Ribble (WI-08) hosted a summit on phosphorus and its impact on hypoxic pools – often referred to as dead zones – in the waters of Green Bay.
 The overwhelming response to the summit sparked conversations on reducing the levels of phosphorous in the bay.

 Understanding Hypoxic Pools: Layers are created in bodies of water when summer sun warms the surface and cold water sinks to the bottom.
 During the summer months, the upper layer pulls oxygen from the air.
 The cool (deep) zone gets re-oxygenated in the fall when upper water level temperatures drop to match the lower level temperatures, allowing waters to mix.
 Water layers are typically not a problem in oceans or deep lakes, because the large cold layer provides sufficient oxygen for aquatic life.
 It can be a problem in shallower waters, such as in Green Bay and Lake Winnebago, because the cold layer is thinner, making it prone to run low on oxygen in late summer.